 On September 10, 2015, the US Food and Drug Administration (US FDA) published the Final Rule for Preventive Controls for Human Food as part of the implementation of the Food Safety Modernization Act (FSMA).
 The act was signed into law by President Obama on January 4, 2011.
 Regulations (“rules”) under FSMA are intended to prevent food safety risks and ensure a safe food supply.
-While a staggered implementation schedule is proposed for supply chain requirements, businesses within the scope of the preventive control rule must comply by September 2016.
+While FDA has extended compliance deadlines, most businesses within the scope of the preventive control rule must comply by September 2018.

 The rule applies to foreign and domestic “facilities” that “manufacture, process, pack, or hold food for consumption in the United States.”
 Facilities are required to register with the US FDA and must develop and implement a food safety management system that includes a hazard analysis and risk-based preventive controls.
 Documentation takes the form of a written food safety plan in which bacterial, chemical, physical and, if applicable, radiological hazards are identified (food security risks to be considered).
 The plan also includes operating procedures which are developed for the preventative control of identified food safety hazards.
 These procedures that form part of the food safety management system cover the ongoing monitoring, corrective action, verification and validation of preventative controls and are regularly reviewed by management for effectiveness.